anthonyjoeseph/fancy-todo-mvc/README.md

 The client was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The server was bootstrapped with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript)
+The server was (vaguely) bootstrapped with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript)